shazamazon/module-photo-gallery/README.md

 ### Prerequisites

 Currently, the application is connected to MongoDB Atlas.
 Create a database using MongoDB on your local machine and invoke the `seedDatabase` function defined in `database/index.js`.
+Then, update `URI` in `database/index.js` to reflect address of local database.

 ### Installation